KaliYuga-ai/DreamBooth_With_Dataset_Captioning/README.md

 **Changelog**

+**March 13, '23**
+* Changed the 'caption extraction to text file' portion of the notebook to remove from said text file the "_number" suffix that was originally added to all filenames.

 **March 10, '23**
 * Added support for .gif and .jpeg autocaption extraction in the "Run" section under the Omnitool.